ioccc-src/winner/1992/westley/README.md

 ### Alternative code:

-The author provided a version for the US.
+The author provided a version for the US which we added.
 To build:

 ```sh
 make alt